 2. Use Boot Camp Assistant to create a Windows partition

-Open Boot Camp Assistant.
-It's in the Utilities folder of your Applications folder.
+Open Boot Camp Assistant, which you can find in the Utilities folder of your Applications folder.
 Follow the instructions given to you by the Open Boot Camp Assistant.

 - If asked to insert a USB, plug it in and Boot Camp Assistant will create a bootable drive for Windows installation.